enowars/enowars3-service-deaddrop/README.md

 Run `docker-compose up -d` to start the service and `docker-compose down` to stop it.

+#### Debugging

+-	Run `docker attach service_queue_1` in a second terminal to gather crash reports from the Erlang app (for example due to an invalid HTTP request being received).

 ### Notes

 -	Listening port: 8080